 Prof. Wijmenga has been elected a member of the Royal Netherlands Academy of Arts and Sciences (KNAW) in 2012.
 Members of KNAW are all prominent academics from all disciplines and are chosen on the basis of nominations from within and outside the Academy.
 In the same year she received a prestigious ERC Advanced Grant for her research project on Celiac disease.
 The BBMRI-NL2.0 project, a collaboration led by Wijmenga between biobanks in the Netherlands, received EUR 9.8 million from NWO in 2014.
 In 2015 Wijmenga has been awarded a Spinoza Prize, also referred to as the 'Dutch Nobel Prize'.

-In 2019 Wijmenga has been appointed as Rector Magnificus of the University of Groningen.
-She is the first female rector in the 405-year history of the UG.
+From 2019 - 2023, Wijmenga was rector magnificus of the RUG.
+She was the first female rector in the 405-year history of the UG.

 Previously in the news